 The Real Life of the Pro-Life Home

 I know myself, and I know that I couldn’t be any more angered by abortion.
-So when I first started seeing things about the Gosnell trial, I skipped right over it.
-I am sure that many of you feel the same way now.
-What can we possibly do about it, and how can reading about the horror of what happened in that “clinic” help us be any more faithful in our own lives?
+So, when I first started seeing things about the 2013 Gosnell trial, I skipped right over it.
+I am sure that many of you felt the same way afterward.
+What could we possibly do about it, and how could reading about the horror of what happened in that “clinic” help us be any more faithful in our own lives?

 But when I finally did read a bit about it, I found myself surprisingly challenged and encouraged, and here is why.
-The Gosnell situation shines light on the darkness of abortion in a way that nothing else has in a long time.
-Stories like this one (and the recent video sting of that clinic in the Bronx) make me realize that I am just far enough away from the reality of abortion to forget to fight it, and that I needed this kind of reminder.
+The Gosnell situation shone light on the darkness of abortion in a way that nothing else had in a long time.
+Stories like this one make me realize that I am just far enough away from the reality of abortion to forget to fight it, and that I needed this kind of reminder.
 Let me try to explain myself.

 Feeding the Volcano of Self

-The Gosnell case has forced people to see what it is like to die in the volcano — how long it takes on the way down before you die, what the body looks like afterwards, what it smelled like, and how it felt to stand on the edge in fear.
+The Gosnell case has forced people to see what it is like to die in the volcano — how long it takes on the way down before you die, what the body looks like afterwards, what it smells like, and how it feels to stand on the edge in fear.

 The True Sacrifice